 Essentially, what a humidifier does is that it maintains the humidity levels in your living space.

 Thanks to the market economy, there are a number of types out there as well, including humidifiers that regulate the humidity of your instrument specifically, they’re also called soundhole humidifiers.
 There are products that are meant just for your place as well.

 The best type of humidifier, however, is the guitar case humidifier, which has within it a control for maintaining the optimal levels.

 These are a lot more expensive but they’re amazing.
-Guitar players who travel a lot would definitely be a big fan of these, and without a doubt, these are the option of choice for world-class musicians.
+Guitar players who travel a lot would definitely be big fans of these, and without a doubt, these are the options of choice for world-class musicians.